crpurcell/friendlyVRI/README.md

 alternative interfaces.
 See [CALCULATIONS](CALCULATIONS.md) for a simple example.

+## Defining Custom Arrays

+The location and layout of antennas in each array configuration is defined in ASCII files under the ```arrays/``` directory.
+You can define your own arrays by copying the existing templates and supplying a list of coordinate offsets in the East and North directions, in units of meters.
+The software will read these on start-up and they will appear in the list of available arrays.
+Note that the combination of 'telescope' + 'array' name must be unique.

 ## Caveats

 This software is designed to be a simple 'quick-look' tool and ignores